MicrosoftDocs/globalization/globalization/internationalization/concatenation.md

 Even when different languages use the same punctuation marks, the rules around usage might be different.
 French uses spaces to separate many punctuation marks from text.
 For example, French adds a space before and after the quoted text and the guillemets, as well as spaces before question marks.

-By including all punctuation marks in translatable content, translators have full control of the characters used for punctuation and of ensuring compliance with punctuation usage rules.
+By including all punctuation marks in translatable content, translators have full control of the characters used for punctuation and they can ensure compliance with punctuation usage rules.

 ## Word separation